raphamorim/flash/README.md

 Flash was created to serve two main purposes: as a learning project to better understand shell parsing and syntax, and as a tool for testing and embedding within the [Rio terminal emulator](https://github.com/raphamorim/rio/), a GPU-accelerated terminal written in Rust.

+## TODO

+Ideally I would like to use Flash in my daily basis.
+It's still far from proper usage.

+- [ ] `flashrc`.
+- [ ] Functions for parser and interop.
+- [ ] Loops for parser and interop.
+- [ ] Array index references.

 ## Feature Coverage

 This table outlines the supported features of POSIX Shell and Bash.
 Use it to track what your **Flash** parser and interpreter implementation in Rust supports.